 Scholarships are available for international students.
 The majority of opportunities you’ll find are for EU/EEA students, but there are options for non-EU students.

 The Campus France website can help you locate a room or flat when studying and living in France.
-You can also select dorm-like housing, which is cheaper, furnished, and sharing with other students provides a built-in social life.
+You can also select dorm-like housing, which is cheaper, and furnished, and sharing with other students provides a built-in social life.

 You may also elect to rent an apartment in the city or look for a room for rent with housemates.
 Start looking early, and be sure to ask your school for assistance in finding a place to live.